Mysterious object that shook Texas last week identified as a likely meteorite by NASA

 American Meteor Society, which collects and publishes information about meteor sightings in the U.S., shared an image of the meteorite after it landed in Texas.
 The organization said three different meteorites hit Earth in three days — in Texas, France and Italy.

 Meteoroids are objects in space – often referred to as "space rocks."
-When they enter Earth's atmosphere, they are called meteors, and are often referred to as "shooting stars" or "fireballs."
+When they enter Earth's atmosphere, they are called meteors, or more commonly known as "shooting stars" or "fireballs."
 Meteorites not only enter Earth's atmosphere, but they hit the ground.

 Meteorites often break into fragments as they head toward Earth and it appears this one did so at an altitude of 21 miles.
 The meteoroid was about two feet in diameter, NASA estimates.